What to wear and carry when hillwalking in Snowdonia, the Lake District or Scotland

 I'm not going to try and cover every aspect of waterproof jackets in every season and climate, but I'll make some assumptions as follows: you are expecting your walk to be mainly dry but you could encounter some showers; and you think you're wearing enough layers to stay warm and comfortable, but there's a chance it could turn windy or cold on the summits of your walk.
 So you need to be prepared for things turning nasty but you don't want to carry a gram more in weight than is necessary.
 This kind of scenario calls for a lightweight, waterproof, breathable and windproof jacket that packs up neatly into its own hood, pocket or bag.

 Back in the 80s, 'breathable and waterproof' generally meant 'Gore-Tex' and little else, but more recently there has been an explosion of new waterproof and breathable 'technical' fabrics released.
 Microporous PTFE or PU membranes such as Gore-Tex, eVent and NeoShell employ microscopic holes that are large enough to let molecules of water vapour out (i.e. your sweat), yet small enough to stop water droplets coming in (i.e. the rain).
 As you walk, your body creates heat and humidity inside the jacket, which effectively pushes the water vapour out.
 On the other hand, hydrophilic coatings or membranes such as Hyvent, PreCip and Sympatax are impermeable to air and work by 'molecular wicking'.
 This makes them more durable and resistant to contamination than microporous fabrics, and recyclable too!
-Then you have modern laminates such as second-generation Gore-Tex and Active Shell which contain both microporous and hydrophilic materials, and other systems still, such as Nikwax Analogy which mimics the way animal fur works.
-It's all a bit of a 'tech' minefield!

 In summary then, some membranes and coatings work better than others for different weathers and conditions, so read product descriptions and reviews before buying a jacket, and choose a fabric that is aimed at your particular activity and environment.
 And don't fret too much about which particular system is best as the differences between them are small (provided you choose a 'proper' outdoor clothing brand) when compared to more important aspects such as fit and functionality.

 Personally, I have various Craghoppers 'Aqua-Dry' coats for wet days in different seasons, all of which are properly breathable and fully waterproof.
-However, when I don't want to lug around more than I need to, my go-to jacket is a Marmot PreCip jacket costing around £70, which is superb value for its capabilities.
+However, when I don't want to lug around more than I need to, my go-to jacket is a Marmot PreCip Eco jacket costing around £75, which is superb value for its capabilities.
 At 370g it is exceptionally light, it's available in yellow or orange for rescue visibility, and has an adjustable hood big enough to cover a cap.
 It has both pocket- and pit-zips for added ventilation, and has protected me from the most cutting winds at the top of Red Screes and Snowdon among others.
 Oh yes, and it also keeps me bone dry in heavy rain, subject to the following...

 No 'breathable' fabric or membrane is more than about 25% effective, so if you put the hood up in rain, then tighten up the cuffs and neck, it will only cope with so much sweat.
 Don't be surprised then if you climb a steep ascent and notice that your arms are sticking to wet sleeves.
 The solution, if you are going to be working up a sweat in the rain, is to wear a waterproof hat with a brim that will channel rain away from your neck.
 Leave your hood folded away, loosen the cuff fasteners and open up your pit-zips if you have them.
 In short, give your jacket less work to do by allowing some ventilation, even if this means a little rain might get in, because the end result is bound to be dryer than sweating more than the jacket can cope with.